 "Our research has shown that it’s not the case that women are not asking for a pay rises – they are, and often are still not getting them.
 Women can develop themselves through acquiring these skills, but if they’re still not getting results, it then becomes their fault; it can be a trap.”

 Kelan added: “We need to move away from the argument that women are responsible for not getting ahead in the workplace, and start looking at what employers can do.
 If the opportunities are there, and women have line managers who take an interest in their career progression, encourage them, and tell them where they see them in three years’ time, they’ll be far more confident at work than they would be with employers who never bring it up.”

 Cranfield has 25 years of research into women’s leadership and this programme includes this expertise.
 The programme directors currently work internationally with clients who want to use the latest thinking on leadership practices in their senior roles.

-This programme will: help you to think positively about developing leadership practices that are best fitted to your context; help you develop leadership practices that fit with your personal values and preferences; help you work with the political landscape in which senior leadership roles are embedded.
+This programme will: help you develop leadership practices that fit with your personal values and preferences; help you work with the political landscape in which senior leadership roles are embedded.
 It will provide you with the knowledge and mind-set to overcome the barriers to further success and to increase your promotional opportunities.